ivanmonteiro/ivanmonteiro.github.io/_posts/2022-05-04-nginx-location-priority.md

+---
 layout: post
 title:  "Understanding nginx location priority"
 date:   2022-05-04
-categories: nginx
+categories: nginx reverse-proxy
+---

 To help clarify nginx location priority I will expliain the order in which nginx will try to match a location to a request.